 With 40% of the vote, the incumbent Acting Prime Minister Denys Tezdzhanenko and his running mate, a Russian socialite and opera singer Maria Ostroukhova have received more support than any other candidate.
 Nonetheless, without an absolute majority they now have to compete in a second round with the closest runners-up Elisha Mendelson, an Israeli videoproducer and his nominee for Deputy Prime Minister, a Rabbi and Freemason Mordechai Linchart, who received 29.1% of the vote.
 The other two competitors Hannes Bald, a Freemason and former Lostislandic Ambassador to Austria, and Dr. Arvind Kumar Sharma, an Indian diplomat and social activist have received 16.4% and 14.5% of the vote respectively and leave the electoral race.

-A flat-earther, Euromaidan activist and participant of the anti-terror operation in Eastern Ukraine as a member of the Azov batallion, Denys Tezdzhanenko is seeking his third term as Prime Minister and runs on an anti-establishment program promising to ‘take Lostisland back from corrupt elitists’ and ‘clean out the rat nest’.
-His choice of a Russian running mate Maria Ostroukhova, a socialite and opera singer explicitly supported by Captain Regent Emeritus Stepan Ignatiev, the now retired co-creator of Lostisland, might be the sign of a faded animosity between the increasingly outnumbered Russian minority credited with conceiving the organization, and with the Western Lostislandic majority.
+A flat-earther, Euromaidan activist and participant of the anti-terror operation in Eastern Ukraine as a member of the Azov battalion, Denys Tezdzhanenko is seeking his third term as Prime Minister and runs on an anti-establishment program promising to ‘take Lostisland back from corrupt elitists’ and ‘clean out the rat nest’.
+His choice of a Russian running mate Maria Ostroukhova, a socialite and opera singer explicitly supported by Captain Regent Emeritus Stepan Ignatiev, the now-retired co-creator of Lostisland, might be the sign of a faded animosity between the increasingly outnumbered Russian minority credited with conceiving the organization, and the Western Lostislandic majority.